A note from Bear Claw Lodge regarding COVID-19:

 - Follow diligent personal hygiene procedures as outlined herein and on signage posted throughout the resort.

-- The Sauna is off-limits for the first seven days of your time onsite and the Gym is by appointment only and must be fully sanitized after each use.
+- The Gym is by appointment only and must be fully sanitized after each use.

 Team Housing and Physical Distancing: